top of page

 Italy

-Madrigal: polyphonic choral form written in Italian without instrumental accompaniment.
-The lyrics are mostly about love.
-It applies word painting by means of "madrigalisms" which give special musical treatment to emotional words such as "joy", "laugh" or "cry".
+• Madrigal: polyphonic form written in Italian about love and with no instrumental accompaniment.
+Music describes the text by using madrigalisms in emotional words such as "joy", "laugh" or "cry".
 Main composers were Marenzio, Gesualdo and Monteverdi.

 France

-Chanson: polyphonic choral form written in French, typically with instrumental accompaniment.
-The lyrics are about love, nature, chivalry, morality or satire.
-This music describes the text by using musical onomatopoeias, like the singing of birds, etc. Main composers were Desprez and Janequin.
+• Chanson: polyphonic form written in French about love, nature, chivalry, morality or satire and typically with instrumental accompaniment.
+Music describes the text by using musical onomatopoeias like the singing of birds, etc. Main composers were Desprez and Janequin.

 Spain

-Villancico: homophonic choral form written in Spanish.
-It’s structured in "estribillo" and "coplas", and the last verse of the "copla" acts as a "volta" repeating the melody of the "estribillo".
+• Villancico: homophonic form written in Spanish and structured in "estribillo" and "coplas".
+The last verse of the "copla" acts as a "volta" repeating the melody of the "estribillo".
 It’s not what we now call a Christmas carol.
 The name comes from "villano" ("villa" meaning "village").
 Main composers were Juan del Encina and Mateo Flecha.

 (madrigal)